Homeโ€บBlogโ€บPest Control and Pregnancy Safety

 When Professional Treatment Is the Safest Option

 Paradoxically, hiring a professional is often safer than DIY during pregnancy.
-Licensed technicians use targeted application methods (crack-and-crevice injection, void treatment) that minimize exposure compared to the broadcast spraying most homeowners do.
-They can apply products while you're out of the home and advise on safe re-entry timing.
+Licensed technicians use targeted application methods โ€” crack-and-crevice injection, void treatment with desiccant dusts, gel bait placement in harborage sites โ€” that minimize human exposure compared to the broadcast spraying most homeowners default to.
+They can apply products while you're out of the home for the day and advise on specific re-entry timing based on the products used.

 Tell your pest control company you're pregnant.
-A good company will adjust their treatment plan to use the lowest-risk effective products and application methods.
-If they dismiss your concern or don't modify their approach, find a different company.
+A good company will adjust their treatment plan to use the lowest-risk effective products and application methods โ€” emphasizing baits, dusts, and targeted treatments over broadcast sprays.
+They should be willing to explain exactly which products they plan to use and why.
+If they dismiss your concern, refuse to modify their approach, or can't tell you the active ingredients in their products, find a different company.

 For more specialized guidance: See our Pest Control During Pregnancy safety guide and Child-Safe Pest Control guide for detailed product-by-product safety information.